186dk/Alfred_run_bash_profile/README.md

 ## Run
 Type >

-The workflow will auto display alias and functions from bash_profile.
+The workflow will auto display alias and functions from profiles.
 E.g.
 ![Alfred bash cmd](./alfred.png)

 ## Add custom comment for alfred to read
-You may need to add comment tags for your alias or functions in .bash_profile for alfred to read with following format:
+You may need to add comment tags for your alias or functions in profiles for alfred to read with following format:

 ```bash
 #alfred; command: XXX ; parameters: XXX or 'none', ('none' means no parameter); description: XXX